pupil-labs/pupil-docs/src/developer/core/plugin-api.md

 ### Pupil Detection Plugins

-Pupil Core supports custom pupil detection plugins which run in the eye process.
-These plugins can be used to implement custom algorithms for finding the pupil position in the image, and feed them to the rest of the gaze mapping pipeline.
+Pupil Core supports custom pupil detection plugins that run in the eye process.
+These plugins can be used to implement custom algorithms for extracting pupillometry data from the eye images and feeding it to the rest of the gaze mapping pipeline.

-Pupil detection plugins are supported both in Pupil Capture, as well as Pupil Player.
-Similar to regular user plugins, custom pupil detection plugins should be placed inside `pupil_capture_settings/plugins` for Capture, and `pupil_player_settings/plugins` for Player, both of which are located in the user directory of your system.
-The plugins are automatically loaded when either of the applications are started.
+Pupil detection plugins are supported in Pupil Capture, Pupil Player, and Pupil Service.
+Similar to regular user plugins, custom pupil detection plugins should be placed inside `pupil_capture_settings/plugins` for Pupil Capture, `pupil_player_settings/plugins` for Pupil Player, and `pupil_service_settings/plugin` for Pupil Service, all of which are located in the user directory of your system.
+The plugins are automatically loaded when any of the applications are started.

 Custom pupil detection plugins must subclass the [PupilDetectorPlugin class](https://github.com/pupil-labs/pupil/blob/master/pupil_src/shared_modules/pupil_detector_plugins/detector_base_plugin.py), which is available during runtime: